Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 :::{note}

-All links to API class and function documentation redirecting to `https://apidocs.slicer.org` correspond to documentation generated from the latest commit of the `master` branch of Slicer.
+All links to API class and function documentation redirecting to `https://apidocs.slicer.org` correspond to documentation generated from the latest commit of the `main` branch of Slicer.
 This means that versions of this documentation associated with an older version of Slicer may be out of sync with the linked API.

 :::